shapeshed/jekyll.shapeshed.com/_posts/2009-05-03-expressionengine_permissions_shell_script.md

 ---
 layout: post
 title: ExpressionEngine permissions shell script
-excerpt: "Every ExpressionEngine install requires that a number of permissions are set on folders and files.
+description: "Every ExpressionEngine install requires that a number of permissions are set on folders and files.
 Here's a shell script to do the hard work for you. "
 categories: [OSX, Linux, ExpressionEngine]
 ---
 ## Download